-• The content of the quality report meets the requirements set out in the NHS Foundation Trust Annual Reporting Manual 2014/2015 and supporting guidance.

-- The content of the quality report is not inconsistent with internal and external sources of information including: - Board minutes and papers for the period April 2014 to May 2015; - Papers relating to quality reported to the Board over the period April 2014 to May 2015; - Feedback from the commissioners dated 27 May 2015. - Feedback from the governors dated 14 May 2015. - Feedback from Local Healthwatch organisations dated 11 May 2015 - Feedback from Overview and Scrutiny Committee dated 14 May 2015. - The Trust's complaints report published under regulation 18 of the Local Authority Social Services and NHS Complaints Regulations 2009, dated May 2014, September 2014, January 2015. - The 2014 national patient survey dated 21 May 2015. - The 2014 national staff survey dated 25 February 2015. - The Head of Internal Audit's annual opinion over the Trust's control environment dated 14 May 2015. - Care Quality Commission intelligent monitoring report dated December 2014.

-The quality report presents a balanced picture of the NHS Foundation Trust's performance over the period covered;
+- The content of the quality report meets the requirements set out in the NHS Foundation Trust Annual Reporting Manual 2014/2015 and supporting guidance. - The content of the quality report is not inconsistent with internal and external sources of information including: - Board minutes and papers for the period April 2014 to May 2015; - Papers relating to quality reported to the Board over the period April 2014 to May 2015; - Feedback from the commissioners dated x May 2015. - Feedback from the governors dated 14 May 2015. - Feedback from Local Healthwatch organisations dated 11 May 2015 - Feedback from Overview and Scrutiny Committee dated 14 May 2015. - The Trust's complaints report published under regulation 18 of the Local Authority Social Services and NHS Complaints Regulations 2009, dated May 2014, September 2014, January 2015. - The 2014 national patient survey dated 21 May 2015. - The 2014 national staff survey dated 25 February 2015. - The Head of Internal Audit's annual opinion over the Trust's control environment dated X May 2015. - Care Quality Commission intelligent monitoring report dated December 2014. - The quality report presents a balanced picture of the NHS Foundation Trust's performance over the period covered; - > The performance information reported in the quality report is reliable and accurate; - ➤ There are proper internal controls over the collection and reporting of the measures of performance included in the quality report, and these controls are subject to review to confirm that they are working effectively in practice;